1,613 New York Readers on Civic Participation and Early Voting in 2020

 “I waited on line for five hours at my early voting polling place in Brooklyn.
 Once inside, there was a minor issue printing my ballot but it was otherwise smooth and well-staffed.
 I worried the very low lighting in the venue (Kings Theatre) may have been an issue for other voters.”

-“I voted on the first day of Early Voting in New York State and waited on line for four and a half hours.
+“I voted on the first day of early voting in New York State and waited on line for four and a half hours.
 I had a feeling that lines would probably be long but I really did not want to wait one more day before voting.
 Generally, everyone on line around me was patient and the mood was pretty upbeat.
 It felt good to be doing something positive among a large group of people after having spent most of the year avoiding crowds.
 I hope the Board of Elections can address the wait time in future election cycles but, in this case, I was happy to be there.”

 Tell us about your involvement in this election cycle.
 Are you voting, or not voting, for the first time?
-Have you donated, volunteered, phone/text banked, or canvassed for the first time, or more or less frequently than in previous elections?
+Have you donated, volunteered, phone/text banked, or canvased for the first time, or more or less frequently than in previous elections?

-“I signed up to be a poll worker on election day because the thought of any person being unable to vote conveniently because his/her/their polling location was unable to open due to lack of volunteers terrified me.”
+“I signed up to be a poll worker on Election Day because the thought of any person being unable to vote conveniently because his/her/their polling location was unable to open due to lack of volunteers terrified me.”

 “I’ve donated (even though I’m unemployed), written letters, phone banked, and am participating in a telethon to raise money to donate.
 This is way more than I’ve done before, and can I just say, phone banking for Biden is like having my teeth pulled.
 It’s so hard to try to sell the guy who, just eight months ago, I was doing everything in my power to keep from getting the nomination — but I just tell myself to keep an eye on the greater goal.”